suzirubi/Independent-Project-Week-2/README.md

-# Individual Project - Survey
+# Individual Project Week 2: Survey

-### _Independent project for Epicodus, 10-20-16_
+### _Epicodus Introduction to Programming, 10-20-16_

 #### By _**Suzi Rubino**_

 ## Description

-The instructions for contents of this project were as follows, with my additions noted in italics:
+The instructions for contents of this project were as follows:
-Your code will be reviewed for the following objectives:

 * All previous standards (last week's independent project objectives) are in place (see below).
 * Site uses branching to return the result.
 * jQuery is used to show and hide the result after questions are answered and submitted.